heatherlii/heatherlii.github.io/product_design.md

 	     <header class="major">
 		<h1>Product Design</h1>
 	     </header>

 <!-- Image -->
 <h3>Final product</h3>
 <p>Show final logos and logo on clothing pictures and posters?
 Write description here instead of previous page?<p>
+<p>As a member of the Arts Unionville Dance Porgram in high school, I designed logos and promotional posters.
+I consulted with other students, who are potential buyers, for their needs and desires in terms of colour schemes, themes, product types, and price ranges.
+After the designs were finalized and approved, the posters were advertised to the department's 476 instagram followers.
+We were able to sell 50 clothing items and make over $200 profit.</p>
 <div class="box alt">
 	<div class="row 50% uniform">
 		<div class="4u"><span class="image fit"><img src="{% link assets/images/amanda1.PNG %}" alt="" /></span></div>